 And there’s a pay-off.
 The Jordan River National Fish Hatchery.

 Four miles north of the Landslide Overlook you’ll find the paved entrance to the Jordan River National Fish Hatchery.
-Turn left from the trail, and in one-half downhill mile, you can check out the place where 1.85 million-plus lake trout are born and raised before being let loose in Lakes Huron and Michigan every year.
+Turn left from the trail, and in half a mile, downhill, you can check out the place where 1.85 million-plus lake trout are born and raised before being let loose in Lakes Huron and Michigan every year.
 The fish hatchery recently was approved for $3.3 million in stimulus money to conduct upgrades, so watch for a building to be built around the open fish raceways which will protect the fish from sunlight and predators.
 Other improvements will include an upgrade to the sewage system, the installation of a geothermal heating system and microturbine to generate heat and electricity.